Mood and Food

 But isn’t it wonderful that avocados and chocolate (dark, of course) are GOOD for us!!

-3. Stacey Gerken says:
+3. Stacey Gerken Avatar

 As I have never been a twinkie fan (purely a personal choice), does anyone know of a health King Dong recipe or maybe a Little Debbie Swiss Roll.
 You notice the common denominator of chocolate.